evaleval/social_impact_eval_annotations_code/README.md

-# wmwm_code
-Code for the paper: "Who Measures What Matters?
-An Analysis of Social Impact Evaluations in Foundation Model Reporting"
+Code for the paper: "Who Evaluates AI's Social Impacts?
+Mapping Coverage and Gaps in First and Third Party Evaluations"